ademars94/MaverickJS/readme.md

 ###Known Issues
 - Username can contain an unlimited number of characters.
 - Canvas continues to draw the grid off of the right and bottom sides.
+- Respawn currently requires the user to reload the page.